 Haiti’s opposition groups argue that Moïse must go in 2021.
 The Democratic and Popular Sector’s leader, lawyer André Michel, the most outspoken opposition figure, cites the Constitution’s Article 134.2, which states that, even if elections are not held on schedule before Feb.
 7, “the President-elect takes office immediately after the validation of the ballot and his term of office is deemed to have started on Feb.
 7 of the year of the election.”
 Moïse was very controversially elected on Nov.
 20, 2016, so his five-year term technically started, according to this article, on Feb.
 7, 2016.

-But Moïse and his Haitian Bald-Headed Party (PHTK) cite Article 134, Paragraph 1 of the Haiti’s Amended 1987 Constitution: “The duration of the presidential mandate is five years.
+But Moïse and his Haitian Bald-Headed Party (PHTK) cite the preceding Article 134.1: “The duration of the presidential mandate is five years.
 This period begins and will end on Feb.
-7 following the date of the elections….
-The elected President takes office on Feb.
-7 following the date of his or her election.”
+7 following the date of the elections.”

 In the course of this bitter power struggle, exacerbated by the Covid-19 pandemic, “Jovenel Moïse realized that nobody would accept an election by these CEP members, because they had already delivered a rigged election in 2016,” Jaccéus explained.
 “So he tried to entrap the sectors they represent by giving the sectors only four days to approve their representatives.
 But he did this without the consent of those CEP members, so they all resigned.”